 Students in the Department are encouraged to take cognates when such courses are not at the introductory level and have a substantial political content, which is defined as having at least 50% politics content.
-Students can find relevant cognates in many neighboring departments, including (but not limited to) Anthropology, Economics, History, Philosophy, Psychology, Sociology, and the Woodrow Wilson School.
+Students can find relevant cognates in many neighboring departments, including (but not limited to) Anthropology, Economics, History, Philosophy, Psychology, Sociology, and the School of Public and International Affairs.

 The following departmental policies apply to cognates: